Gum Disease Treatment in Denton, TX

 The Dangers of Gum Disease

-Nearly half of all Americans have a form of gum disease.
-If left untreated, the condition can lead to further complications including tooth loss.
-At Garden Oaks Family & Cosmetic Dentistry, Dr. Ruehle provides patients with periodontal treatment and other dental solutions to help treat mild to severe cases of gum disease.
+Nearly half of all Americans have some form of gum disease.
+If left untreated, the condition can lead to further complications, including tooth loss.
+At Garden Oaks Family & Cosmetic Dentistry, our Denton, TX, dentist, Dr. Patrick Ruehle, provides patients with periodontal treatment and other dental solutions to help treat mild to severe cases of gum disease.

 What is Gum Disease?